 - Pat chicken dry with paper towels (this helps it brown).

 - Heat 2 tablespoons oil over medium heat in a large dutch oven or heavy pot with a lid.
 Brown chicken in batches (4-5 pieces at a time), starting skin side down for 3-4 minutes.
 Then turn and brown for a minute or so on the other side.
 Transfer to a plate and set aside.
+Pour out all but 2 tablespoons fat from the pot.

 - Turn heat down to medium-low, add onions and remaining garlic to the pot and sauté, stirring occasionally, for about 10 minutes, until the onions are softened.

 - Return chicken to the pot along with any accumulated juices.
 Pour in reserved vinegar-garlic marinade, soy sauce, fish sauce, 1 teaspoon of black pepper, 2 bay leaves and ¼ cup of water.
-Stir to combine, bring to a boil, lower to a simmer, cover and cook at a low steady simmer for 1 hour or until the chicken is tender and the sauce is a rich brown color.
+Stir to combine, bring to a boil, lower to a simmer, cover and cook at a low steady simmer for 1 hour or until the chicken is very tender and the sauce is a rich brown color.

 - Prep Time: 30 mins

-- Cook Time: 1 hour 15 mins
+- Cook Time: 1 hour

 - Category: Main Dish, Dinner